rticommunity/rticonnextdds-connector-py/examples/python/README.md

 ```

-If you want to have more information on the threading python packages, check out the documentation [here](https://docs.python.org/2/library/threading.html)
+For more information on the threading Python packages, see the documentation [here](https://docs.python.org/2/library/threading.html).

-### API Overview:
+### API overview
 #### require the connector library
-If you want to use the `rticonnextdds_connector` you have to import it.
+If you want to use the `rticonnextdds_connector`, you have to import it:

 ```py
 import rticonnextdds_connector as rti
 ```

 #### instantiate a new connector
-To create a new connector you have to pass an xml file and a configuration name.
+To create a new connector you have to pass an XML file and a configuration name.
 For more information on
-the XML format check the [XML App Creation guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_XML_AppCreation_GettingStarted.pdf) or
+the XML format, see the [XML App Creation guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_XML_AppCreation_GettingStarted.pdf) or
-have a look to the [ShapeExample.xml](ShapeExample.xml) file included in this directory.
+have a look at the [ShapeExample.xml](ShapeExample.xml) file included in this directory.

 ```py
 connector = rti.Connector("MyParticipantLibrary::Zero","./ShapeExample.xml");
 ```
 #### delete a connector
-To destroy all the DDS entities that belong to a connector previously create, you can call the ```delete``` function.
+To destroy all the DDS entities that belong to a connector previously created, call the ```delete``` function.

 ```py
 connector = rti.Connector("MyParticipantLibrary::Zero","./ShapeExample.xml");